18F/handbook/_pages/welcome-to-TTS/classes.md

 ### <a id="product-team" href="/intro-to-product-and-open-source">Introduction to the Product Team and open source software</a>

-Learn about the product team and why 18F makes all of its software open source.
+Learn about the product team and why TTS makes all of its software open source.

 **When:** Third Friday of the month ([calendar](https://www.google.com/calendar/b/1/embed?src=gsa.gov_vpfql4425bt1kj5fatahokgg94@group.calendar.google.com&ctz=America/New_York)).
 **Tags:** [#product](https://gsa-tts.slack.com/messages/product)